Winter Soil Health - cover crops, leaf mulch & more!

 Easy germination even in colder temps!
 You can cover with fabric row cover to speed up germination.

-Both of these make it through freezing temperatures and even snow!
+All of these make it through freezing temperatures and even snow!
 Some will die back but they will quickly resume growth once the snow melts.

 Pea shoots from field peas are a great edible winter crop!